Tuition, Fees, Financial Assistance

 A penalty will be assessed against a student if payment is not received in full by the official day of registration.
 The penalty is described in the schedule of courses for each semester.
 If payment is not completed by the sixth week of class, the student may be officially withdrawn from classes.

-A student will not be permitted to register for future classes, to graduate, or to get an official transcript of his academic record while indebted in any way to Mines.
+A student will not be permitted to register for future classes, to graduate, or to get an official transcript of his academic record while indebted in any way to CSM.

 Refunds for tuition and fees are made according to the following policy: